rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.4.rst

 -----------------------------------------------------

-These release notes correspond to the Unlimited Availability release of Cloud Monitoring.
+These release notes correspond to the Unlimited Availability release of Rackspace Monitoring.

 What's new
 ~~~~~~~~~~~